Cheapest car insurance in Vermont for a bad driving record

 Cheapest car insurance in Vermont by city

-South Burlington has the cheapest car insurance rates in Vermont, averaging $2,050.
-However, the most expensive city is Jeffersonville, with average insurance rates of $2,212.
+South Burlington has the cheapest car insurance rates in Vermont at $2,050.
+But the most expensive city is Jeffersonville with rates of $2,212.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver